-There was substantial variability in the profiles of engagement at the youth level, but there were not many relations in terms of youths’ gender, URM status, or pre-program interest.
-Given past theory and research have suggested that learners’ gender, URM status, and individual or pre-program interest can predict engagement (Bystydzienski, Eisenhart, & Bruning, 2015; Hidi & Renninger, 2006; Shernoff & Schmidt, 2008).
-Despite these surprising findings, youth with higher pre-program interest were found to be more likely to be Engaged and competent but not challenged.
+There were not many relations in terms of youths’ gender, URM status, or pre-program interest, which was surprising because there was substantial variability in the profiles of engagement at the youth level.
+This was also surprising as past theory and research have suggested that learners’ gender, URM status, and individual or pre-program interest can predict engagement (Bystydzienski, Eisenhart, & Bruning, 2015; Hidi & Renninger, 2006; Shernoff & Schmidt, 2008).
+There was one relation that was noteworthy: youth with higher pre-program interest were found to be more likely to be Engaged and competent but not challenged.
 This suggests that youth with a higher interest in STEM were inclined to be highly engaged and good at what they were doing, but were not challenged by the activities they experience.
 This finding is in line with past research suggesting a relationship (direct or as a moderator) between youth characteristics (including interest) and their engagement (Shernoff et al., 2003; Shernoff et al., 2016; Strati et al., 2017).
 More specifically, this finding suggests that for youth who were particularly interested (and those who choose to attend) summer STEM programs, what they were involved in may not challenge them very highly.
 This finding has implications for past research that shows youth who choose to attend summer STEM programs were more engaged (but that does not speak to their degree of challenge; Beymer, Rosenberg, Schmidt, & Naftzger, 2018).

 Limitations to the present study and recommendations for research

-First, the programs participating in this study were not designed especially to support youth in work with data.
+One limitation concerns the programs: The programs included in this study were not designed especially to support youth in work with data.
 Instead, the programs were designed around best practices for summer STEM programs to support youth to engage in a wide variety of STEM-related practices–and in other activities, such as those intended to build a sense of camaraderie among the youth in the programs.
 In this study, aspects of work with data were identified and were found to be common, but some of the heterogeneity in the nature of working with data may be due to this reason: Planning and instruction for the programs did not aim to foster rich work with data any more than the other activities (STEM and otherwise) that made up their programming.

-In addition to the varied ways in which youth worked with data, some of the relations of the variables for the five aspects of work with data to youths’ engagement may be due to the ways that the variables for work with data indicated, in fact, many different ways of working with data.
-Some of these aspects of working with data, particularly those that were highly-specific with respect to how the data was involved and to how focused and sustained the work with data-related activity was, may be more engaging to youth than the others, such as those that were more general, instructor-focused, or brief.
+In addition to the varied ways in which youth worked with data, some of the relations of the variables for the five aspects of work with data to youths’ engagement may be due to the ways that the variables for work with data indicated, in fact, many different ways of working with data, some ambitious, others more innocuous.
 These two types of working with data were considered the same in the variables used to predict youths’ engagement.
 Future research can aim to understand youths’ engagement in outside-of-school data science programs and K-12 units, for example, that are focused more on work with data to understand better how work with data engages youth.
 Nevertheless, this study does provide insight into how work with data took place during model (i.e., designed around best practices for such programs) summer STEM programs and how such work relates to youths’ engagement.